 Traumatic brain injury

-Traumatic brain injury usually results from a violent blow or jolt to the head that causes the brain to collide with the inside of the skull.
+Traumatic brain injury usually results from a violent blow or jolt to the head or body.
 An object penetrating the skull, such as a bullet or shattered piece of skull, also can cause traumatic brain injury.

 Mild traumatic brain injury may cause temporary dysfunction of brain cells.
 More serious traumatic brain injury can result in bruising, torn tissues, bleeding and other physical damage to the brain that can result in long-term complications or death.